-The Yang Style 8 Form (also known as the 10 Form) was was created in Beijing in 1999 and is popular for its simplicity.
+The Yang Style 8 Form (also known as the 10 Form when the commencing and closing movements are also counted) was was created in Beijing in 1999 and is popular for its simplicity.
 It is also symmetrical and requires little space to practice.

 This form is a good introduction into the Yang style as is uses most of the key elements.
 An explanatory PDF document was produced by the can be found on the Oregon Research Institute (PDF).